UlyssesZh/UlyssesZh.github.io/_posts/2023-10-31-ruby-spooky-challenge.md

 title: An 🎃 easy 👻 but 🍬 *spooky* 💀 Ruby challenge
 date: 2023-10-31 17:30:48 -0700
 categories:
   - programming
 tags:
   - ruby
   - code golf
   - fooling around
 layout: post
+excerpt: >
-excerpt: '"It''s the weekend and you''ve just completed a seance with friends.
+  "It's the weekend and you've just completed a seance with friends.
   After communing with the dead, you realize a mysterious message was left behind."
   What is the decoded message?
-Use your Ruby skills to find out!'
+Use your Ruby skills to find out!
 ---

 This was a challenge in the [Ruby Discord server](https://discord.gg/ad2acQFtkh).